Photo Credit: Wikipedia

 (Technically outside of Georgetown, but you can drive right by if you are heading Northbound to visit Georgetown, and its just a short drive from the official Georgetown boundaries along Airport Way).

 Want to end your day with some museum fun, head to the Museum of Flight.
-This is a great museum, with lots of ways for kids to explore and have fun, while they learn.
+This is a great museum, with lots of ways for kids to explore and have fun, while they learn (make sure to check out our review of the Museum of Flight & ways to save).
 The airpark (so they can tour actual jets) is open first Thursdays for free through September too.
 There is also a behind the scenes tour you can take of Boeing Field but its a bit pricey if you are not a Museum of Flight member ($10 for members/$20 for non-members and you must be 8 years old or older).